 Who should I get my references from?

-Applicants should get reference reports from people who can directly comment on the applicants’ performance and capabilities in a technical/scientific environment.
+Applicants should get reference letters from people who can directly comment on the candidate’s performance and capabilities in a technical/scientific environment.
 Two examples of people that might be good references: 1) college faculty member/instructor of an applicant’s recent science, engineering or technology course; 2) an engineer/STEM manager from industry who has mentored/supervised the applicant during a job, capstone project or another internship.
-Applicants are strongly encouraged to get reference reports from college faculty, rather than high school.
-Reference reports from people who are only able to comment indirectly on the applicant (haven’t actually had student in a course or directly supervised technical work) will likely make application less competitive.
+Applicants are strongly encouraged to get reference letters from college instructors, rather than high school teachers.
+Reference letters from people who are not able to comment directly on the applicant’s performance and abilities (people who have not had the student in a course or directly supervised their technical work) can be accepted but will make the application less competitive.

 Do I need to get certified transcripts?